-Such as Amymone through the dry fields strayed, When on her head a water pitcher laid ; Such wert thou, and I feared the bull and eagle, And whate'er Love made Jove, should thee inveigle.
-Now all fear with my mind's hot love abates : No more this beauty mine eyes captivates.
-10 Ask'st why I change? because thou crav'st reward; This cause hath thee from pleasing me debarred.
-While thou wert plain 1 I loved thy mind and face : Now inward faults thy outward form disgrace.
-Love is a naked boy, his years saunce stain, And hath no clothes, but open doth remain.
+Such as the cause was of two husbands' war, Whom Trojan ships fetch'd from Europa far, Such as was Leda, whom the god deluded In snow-white plumes of a false swan included.
+Such as Amymone through the dry fields strayed, When on her head a water pitcher laid; Such wert thou, and I feared the bull and eagle, And whate'er Love made Jove, should thee inveigle.
+Now all fear with my mind's hot love abates: No more this beauty mine eyes captivates.
+Ask'st why I change? because thou crav'st reward; 10 This cause hath thee from pleasing me debarred.
+While thou wert plain I loved thy mind and face: Now inward faults thy outward form disgrace.
+Love is a naked boy, his years saunce 2 stain, And hath no clothes, but open doth remain.
 Will you for gain have Cupid sell himself?
 He hath no bosom where to hide base pelf.
-Love 3 and Love's son are with fierce arms at 4 odds; To serve for pay beseems not wanton gods.
-20 The whore stands to be bought for each man's money, And seeks vild wealth by selling of her coney.
-Yet greedy bawd's command she curseth still, And doth, constrained, what you do of goodwill.
-Take from irrational beasts a precedent; Tis shame their wits should be more excellent.
+Love3 and Love's son are with fierce arms at4 odds; To serve for pay beseems not wanton gods.
+The whore stands to be bought for each man's money, 20 And seeks vild wealth by selling of her coney.
+Yet greedy bawd's command she curseth still.
+And doth, constrained, what you do of goodwill.
+Take from irrational beasts a precedent; 'Tis shame their wits should be more excellent.
 The mare asks not the horse, the cow the bull, Nor the mild ewe gifts from the ram doth pull.
-Only a woman gets spoils from a man, Farms out herself on nights for what she can ; 30
+Only a woman gets spoils from a man, Farms out herself on nights for what she can; And lets 1 what both delight, what both desire, 30 Making her joy according to her hire.
+The sport being such, as both alike sweet try it, Why should one sell it and the other buy it?
+Why should I lose, and thou gain by the pleasure, Which man and woman reap in equal measure?
+Knights of the post2 of perjuries make sale, The unjust judge for bribes becomes a stale.
+'Tis shame sold tongues the guilty should defend, Or great wealth from a judgment-seat ascend.
+'Tis shame to grow rich by bed-merchandise,3 40 Or prostitute thy beauty for bad price.